-- unusual high coolant temperatures (exceeded limits) - reported unusual higher coolant consumption - any visual signs of coolant leakages in the engine area - high amount of deposits in the cooling system
+- unusual high coolant temperatures (exceeded limits) - reported unusual higher coolant consumption - any visual signs of coolant leakages in the engine area - high amount of deposits in the cooling system of heat and porosity.

 If any component in the cooling system requires replacement, a check according to Chapter 05-50-00 Unscheduled Maintenance is recommended.